csc-training/csc-env-eff/_slides/11_speed_up_jobs.md

   - E.g. [GROMACS multidir](https://docs.csc.fi/support/tutorials/gromacs-throughput/), [CP2K farming](https://docs.csc.fi/apps/cp2k/#high-throughput-computing-with-cp2k)
   - Also [Python](https://docs.csc.fi/apps/python/#python-parallel-jobs) and [R](https://docs.csc.fi/support/tutorials/parallel-r/) if you write your own code
 - External tools: Array jobs*, HyperQueue
-  - [Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are simply a Slurm feature for submitting many jobs from a single batch script -- **mind the usual limits** (<100 jobs, duration >30min)
+  - [Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are simply a Slurm feature for submitting many jobs from a single batch script -- **don't submit hundreds of short jobs!**
   - [HyperQueue](https://docs.csc.fi/apps/hyperqueue/) is a *meta-scheduler*, which allows you to pack many (non-MPI) jobs within a single job step (recommended!)

 # If you have lots of small jobs and/or files (2/2)